-The United Kingdom, which includes England, Scotland, Wales, and Northern Ireland, is an ideal honeymoon destination, full of history, culture, and lots of fun.
+The United Kingdom, which includes England, Scotland, Wales, and Northern Ireland, is an ideal honeymoon destination.
+A UK honeymoon is full of adventure and fun!

 Get access to travel deals when you book your honeymoon through WeddingWire